-A key principle of the approach is understanding that violence is rooted in the intersections of multiple forms of inequality and oppression.
-The approach allows us to consider how topics such as racial justice, LGBTQ+ rights, gender equity, and intergenerational collaboration intersect to impact our community so that we can create effective, strength- based solutions.
+A key principle of Close to Home is an understanding that violence is rooted in the intersections of multiple forms of inequality and oppression.
+We consider how issues like racial justice, LGBTQ+ rights, gender equity and economic inequality impact our community; for that reason we seek to build a diverse, inter-generational coalition to arrive at effective, culturally informed solutions.

-We are so excited to have this opportunity, and we cannot wait to see what our community will build together!
-If you are interested in getting involved, please contact Kelsey Benton, Community Education and Outreach Organizer, at [email protected].
+Sierra Community House proudly hosts a multi-year Close to Home grant program provided by the California Department of Public Health.
+We are so excited to invite you to this conversation and can’t wait to see what our community will build together!
+If you would like to get involved, please contact Nancy Settle, Community Education and Outreach Organizer, at [email protected].